snonux/foo.zone/gemfeed/2022-06-15-sweating-the-small-stuff.md

 [![./2022-06-15-sweating-the-small-stuff/ninja.jpg](./2022-06-15-sweating-the-small-stuff/ninja.jpg)](./2022-06-15-sweating-the-small-stuff/ninja.jpg)

-More than 10 years ago I wrote the bespoke small static photo album generator in Bash `photoalbum.sh` which I recently refactored it to a modern Bash coding style and also freshened up the Cascading Style Sheets.
+More than 10 years ago I wrote the bespoke small static photo album generator in Bash `photoalbum.sh` which I recently refactored to a modern Bash coding style and also freshened up the Cascading Style Sheets.
 Last but not least, the new domain name `irregular.ninja` has been registered.

 The thumbnails are presented in a random order and there are also random CSS effects for each preview.
 There's also a simple background blur for each page generated.
 And that's all in less than 300 lines of Bash code!
 The script requires ImageMagick (available for all common Linux and *BSD distributions) to be installed.